paddycakes/bubble-microservices/README.md

 # bubble-microservices
-Project to contain polyglot microservices to support the bubble cliet
+Project to contain polyglot microservices to support the bubble client